jetstreamapp/jetstream/README.md

 Use this option if you want to contribute to the codebase.

-Jetstream relies on a Postgres database, so you either need to [run Postgresql locally](https://www.postgresql.org/download/) or use a managed provider such as one from the list below.
+Jetstream relies on a Postgres database, so you either need to [run Postgresql locally](https://www.postgresql.org/download/), in a docker container, or use a managed provider such as one from the list below.
 Optionally you can run jetstream in a Docker container which includes Postgresql.

 - [Render](https://render.com/) (Jetstream is hosted here)
 - [elephantsql](https://www.elephantsql.com/plans.html)